grimdork/awsec/README.md

 ## Installing

 ### Install from source
-If you have Go v1.16 or later installed:
+If you have Go v1.17 or later installed:
 ```
-go get -u github.com/grimdork/awsec
+go install github.com/grimdork/awsec@v0.11.1
 ```

 Or just clone the project with `git clone git@github.com:grimdork/awsec.git` if you want to contribute.